CKalitin/ckalitin.github.io/_posts/2024-02-26-stoke-nova-perfect.md

 Nova is an undersized rocket for launching crew.
 For example, Soyuz is one of the small crew capsules currently flying and it weighs 7 tons.
 This is beyond Nova's 5-ton LEO capacity and makes it very difficult to create a crew capsule even if it is integrated into an existing spacecraft with maneuvering capabilities.
 A Cargo capsule is more reasonable, but it is unlikely that there will be sufficient demand for Stoke Space to pursue this.
 In his <a href="https://www.youtube.com/live/P_S350j1HQA?si=DqnatYXVLB-qmTNn&t=4182">interview</a> with NASASpaceflight, Andy Lapsa - Stoke Space CEO and cofounder - was asked about crew rating Nova and said this: "I actually expect that we'll see a bimodal distribution in the optimal size of the vehicles.
 One of them is designed for satellites and one of them is probably bigger designed for humans with life \[support\] systems."

 ### <b>Small Size if a Feature</b>

+tl;dr
+* High cadence drivse down costs and allows for rapid iteration.
+* Nova can address almost all payloads, this allows for high flight rate.
+* Because it's smaller it requires more launches to launch constellations.
+This increases cadence.

 The fully reusable architecture allows for a high flight rate which can bring down the cost per launch and allows for rapid iteration.